Dhu'l-Nun al-Misri: Life

 jewel from a merchant.
 He cried out "O Creator, Thou knowest best", whereupon a large number of fish raised their heads above the waves, each bearing a jewel in its mouth.

 A legendary alchemist and thaumaturge, he is supposed to have known the secret of the Egyptian hieroglyphs.
 His sayings and poems, which are extremely dense and rich in mystical imagery, emphasize knowledge or gnosis (marifah) more than fear (makhafah) or love (mahabbah), the other two major paths of spiritual realization in Sufism.
 None of his written works have survived, but a vast collection of poems, sayings, and aphorisms attributed to him continues to live on in oral tradition.

 Osho mentions him as "an Egyptian Sufi mystic, one of the greatest who has ever walked on the earth".

-Contemporary Sufi Llewellyn Vaughan-Lee mentions an incident from the life of Dhul-nun in his work Catching the Thread:

-A story from the life of the ninth-century Sufi, Dhu-l-Nun, the Egyptian, illustrates this:

-I was wandering in the mountains when I observed a party of afflicted folk gathered together.